sittingman/sales_forecast/README.md

 ### Problem:

-* Given 34 months of sales history (Jan 2013 – Oct 2015) of a Russian gaming retailer by items and by shops, predict sales for Nov 2015 (period 35)
+* Given 34 months of sales history (Jan 2013 – Oct 2015) of a gaming retailer by items and by shops, predict sales for Nov 2015 (period 35)
 * [Steps on obtaining data](https://github.com/sittingman/sales_forecast/blob/master/obtain_data.ipynb).
 First time users to Kaggle will need to set up API, refer to [document](https://www.kaggle.com/docs/api)

 ### Clients: